 Who were the “sons of God” mentioned in Genesis?
 Were they fallen angels or heroic men from the godly line of Seth?
 This post also covers the “sons of the Most High” in Psalm 82 and the “sons of God” in Job 1-2 and other verses.

 In Gen. 6:2, the “sons of God” saw that the “daughters of humans” were beautiful and married them.
-Because of the sharp contrast in the phrasing—sons of God v. daughters of humans—many Bible teachers say that these were fallen angels.
+Because of the sharp contrast in the phrasing—sons of God v. daughters of humans—many Bible teachers say that these were fallen angels (or some sort of spirit beings).
 Some of these interpreters even speculate that the fallen angels were given male body parts by which to procreate.
 One fiery TV preacher claimed that their fallen, angelic bodies were somehow transformed or reconstituted, so they could breed!

 Let’s look at the phrase “sons of God” throughout the Bible.
 The upshot: It means either angels or men (but never fallen angels).

 1..
 The phrase “sons of God” means angels.

 In Pss.
 29:1 and 89:6 “sons of God” refers to either powerful men or angels.
 Most translations assume they are heavenly beings (e.g. NIV and ESV).
 But no fallen angels are envisioned here.

 Job 1:6 and 2:1 say that Satan appeared with the sons of God, and they were angels.
 How do we know?
 The next passage supports this claim.

 “Where were you when I laid the earth’s foundation?